 10. Cut down on alcohol

-With warmer weather around the corner, the urge for more frequent drinks is expected.
-But, unfortunately, a normal glass of wine can contain as many calories as a piece of chocolate and a pint of lager has roughly the same as a packet of crisps.
+Unfortunately, a normal glass of wine can contain as many calories as a piece of chocolate and a pint of lager has roughly the same as a packet of crisps.
 Regularly drinking more than the recommended amount – not more than 14 units a week – can cause weight gain, as well as health problems.

 Watch: Dr Michael Mosley speaks on the importance of exercise in weight loss